jhollinger/awesome_loader/README.md

 ## Eager Loading

-If you're running a threaded server like Puma or Thin, it's often considered best practice to load everything up-front, instead of possibly loading something during a request Thread.
-At least in production.
+If you're running a threaded server like Puma or Thin, it's usually considered best practice to load everything up-front (at least in production), instead of lettings things load while other threads might be running.
+The `eager_load` option will ensure that all files are loaded before the block exits.

     AwesomeLoader.autoload root_depth: 2, eager_load: true do
-      ...
+      paths %w(app ** *.rb)
     end

 ## License